 For agricultural activities to be sustainable, they must be economically viable, socially responsible and ecologically sound.
-Realizing the need to promote optimum resource use and to increase profit margins of farmers in the Central Himalayan region of Uttarakhand, the project will aim at sensitizing farmers to undertake sustainable agriculture practices i.e. organic farming.
+Realizing the need to promote optimum resource use and to increase profit margins of farmers in the Central Himalayan region of Uttarakhand and regions of Nepal, the project will aim at sensitizing farmers to undertake sustainable agriculture practices i.e. organic farming.

 The project will address the issues of resource availability and control excessive use of harmful agricultural inputs for better soil health, less pesticide residues which lead to high nutrition value crops (Eg. cardamom and millets).
 A location specific approach towards selecting and implementing organic farming practices shall be followed.